Transcript from Focus Group Discussion

 Am Douglas Mamale.
 I have done so many but the most recent one is a baseline survey I did in partnership with Maseno University.

-I am Micera, Actually SDI and from Young Women's Initiative.
+I am Nicera, Actually [REDACTED ORG NAME] and from [REACTED ORG NAME].
 And I have participated in several several researches and last month we were doing a survey on food vendors.
 Then now we have done a survey on houses in Mukuru, we've also done something on health and garbage.
 Yup.
-So and the garbage stuff we did with MK-KM-S-08.
+So and the garbage stuff we did with [MK-KM-S-08].

 the one, on the garbage, how much garbage is collected.